PTE Word of the Week: ‘Mitigate’ and how to use it for a higher score

 How do you pronounce ‘mitigate’?

-/ˈmɪtɪɡeɪt/ — MIT-i-gate.
+/ˈmɪtɪɡeɪt/, said MIT-i-gate.
 Three syllables, with the stress on the first.

 Put it to the test

-Free, full-length PTE mock tests, scored by AI — see where you really stand.
+Free, full-length PTE mock tests, scored by AI.
+See where you really stand.